-For the Vienna scene, we see Jennifer Lawrence briefly crossing Vienna's most famous square: The Michaelerplatz in front of Vienna's imperial "Hofburg" palace.
-In the film, Dominika opens a bank account with the help a young Austrian bank clerk played by upcoming German actor Louis Hofmann.
+For the short Vienna scene (the crew filmed here for one day), we see Jennifer Lawrence briefly crossing one of Vienna's most famous squares: The Michaelerplatz in front of the "Hofburg" palace.
+In the film, Dominika opens a bank account with the help a young Austrian bank clerk played by the promising German acting talent Louis Hofmann.

-And after their one-day stint in Vienna, the company moved to London for wrapping up the film at Heathrow Airport and the Corinthia Hotel.
+Finally, the crew moved to London for wrapping up the film at Heathrow Airport and the Corinthia Hotel.
 “That’s part of the fun of the spy genre: you get to hop around to all of these different places,” says associate producer Cameron MacConomy.
-“You’re always switching gears, both in terms of story, and visually.”
+“You’re always switching gears, both in terms of the story, and visually as well.”

 The final verdict:

-If you liked Black Swan, you will enjoy Red Sparrow!
-Just prepare yourself for some graphic violence and you'll be dying to follow Jennifer Lawrence on her epic spy journey!
+But if you liked movies such as Black Swan, you will definitely enjoy Red Sparrow!
+Just prepare yourself for some graphic violence and you'll be "dying" to follow Jennifer Lawrence on her epic spy journey!